kaku2015/PrivacySafeDocs/FAQ.md

 - **Q: Forget password.**
 - A: If you have set security question, you can retrieve the password through it, or if you have already registered an account, you can retrieve it by verifying your account email.
-Please click the "Forgot Password" button below the pattern password.
+Please click the "Forgot Password" button below the unlock password interface.

 - **Q: What can I do if I fail to launch from dialer.**
 - A: